SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the basic principles of process management as well as quality-oriented process control.
+Upon completing this course, alumni are familiar with the basic principles of process management as well as quality-oriented process control.
 Moreover, they are capable of recognizing and documenting business processes and analyze these for optimization potentials.

 Superior module: